sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 6. Check for control signals conditions.
 Did you consider every cases.
 7. Check for sequential assignment and combinational assignment, did you mix use them?
 8. Check for Concatenation and Sign-extension error, did you forget to align or sign-extended the value?
 9. Check for data alignment.
-When sharing registers, this might occurs, i.e. fitting a 10 bit data into 32 bit register, sign-extension has to be made if it is a signed value or depends on your representation. {12'b0,value,12'b0}, value a B.
+When sharing registers, this might occurs, i.e. fitting a 8 bit data into 32 bit register, sign-extension has to be made if it is a signed value or depends on your representation. {12'b0,value,12'b0}, value is a Byte
+10. Check for Sampling rate if Real-time I/O is needed.
-10. Check for VIVADO ERROS and WARNING, this can save you lots of time.
+11. Check for VIVADO ERRORS and WARNINGS, this can save you lots of time.
-11. Check for VIVADO SYNTHESIS WARNING, this also can save you lots of time before using DC.
+12. Check for VIVADO SYNTHESIS ERROR AND WARNINGS, this also can save you lots of time before using DC.
+13. Beware to make changes on the paper you scratched whenever your try to modify your code.

+### Problems of algorithm
+1. Retrace or recheck the algorithm you use, did you miss some important info?
+Or did you misunderstand the spec?
+2. Discuss with others about your thought of the algorithm.
+Trace it again!
+Or you some High-level language to proof that it is valid and working!